Interpretations: Celebrating the Music of Earth, Wind & Fire

 Interpretations: Celebrating the Music of Earth, Wind and Fire is a tribute album to the R&B band Earth, Wind & Fire produced by Maurice White and released in March of 2007 on Stax Records.
 The album reached No. 28 on the Billboard Top R&B/Hip-Hop Albums chart.

 Overview

-The album was the first to be released on the revived Stax Records label.
+The album was executively produced by Maurice White and was the first to be released on the revived Stax Records label.